sipgate-io/sipgateio-callevents-java/README.md

 }
 ```

 The `composeXmlResponse` function composes the XML response with the `onAnswer` and `onHangup` attributes with the destination URLs for the corresponding webhooks.
-The `BASE_URL` constant is defined at the very top of the class.
-It is the URL under which your server is accessible from the internet (i.e. the URL you set up in the webhooks console minus the "`/new-call`" portion).

 ## Common Issues